adrianagiongo/RhizoWheat-ms2/scripts/readme.md

 This script calculates alpha diversity based on the rarefied data.

 ### 8. Ordination
-This scripts creates MDS plots and calculates PERMANOVA and ANOSIM.
+This script creates MDS plots and calculates PERMANOVA and ANOSIM based on the rarefied data.

 ### 9. DESeq2
-This script performs differential abundance (DA) between two groups.
+Based on the rarefied data, this script performs differential abundance (DA) between two groups.